Neighborhood Empowerment Department Performance Charts

 - Ensure the effective and efficient enforcement of codes which address property maintenance standards along with the timely removal of litter, illegal dumping, graffiti removal, and appropriate alley way clean ups;

-- To be recognized as a leading metro City dedicated to the improvement of quality of life through timeliness of abatements and blighted conditions in the neighborhoods;
+- To be recognized as a leading metro City dedicated to the improvement of the quality of life through timeliness of abatements and blighted conditions in the neighborhoods;

 - To serve as the main liaison for the neighborhood associations and City Hall;